JiLabUCBerkeley/FACED2PFM-vessel/1DPIV/readme.txt

 Temporal-averaged morphology image: 20200226_01_D600_sum.tif ImageJROI file: 20200226_01_D600_kymoROI.roi for single ROI,or .zip for multiple ROIs saved in a single
                 file
+                Note: Please use either 'Straight line' or 'Freehand line' to draw line ROIs.
+Other ROIs are not supported at this stage and will lead to error.
 Kymographs: 20200226_01_D600_kymoROI01.tif (note the file is automatically saved in this name format if
             the kymograph is generated using the code 'getKymo.m' PIV output mat file: velocity_20200226_01_D600ROI01_avg50skip1shift2_001-143 (numbers after 'avg', 'skip',